IBM/openapi-to-graphql/README.md

 * **API Sanitation**
   Parts of an API that not compatible with GraphQL are automatically sanitized.
 For example, API parameters and data definition names with unsupported characters (e.g., `-`, `.`, `,`, `:`, `;`...) are sanitized.

+* **Custom request options** Provide headers and query parameters to send with every API request.
+This allows, for example, to handle authentication or tag requests from GraphQL.

 ## Work in progress